centreon/centreon-engine/doc/user/configuration/basics/state_types.rst

 useful if you want to try and proactively fix a problem before it turns into a HARD state.

+The :ref:`HOSTSTATETYPE <user_configuration_macros_host>` or
+:ref:`SERVICESTATETYPE <user_configuration_macros_service>` macros will
-The `HOSTSTATETYPE`_ or `SERVICESTATETYPE`_ macros will have a value of "SOFT" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
+have a value of "SOFT" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
 More information on event handlers can be found :ref:`here <event_handlers>`.

 Hard States
 ===========